Protesters return to St. Louis area where couple drew guns

 It was not immediately known if the McCloskeys were home.

-The marchers then left and walked along the busy boulevard lined with condominiums, upscale apartments and hospitals to Interstate-64.
+The marchers then left and walked along the busy boulevard lined with condominiums, upscale apartments and hospitals to Interstate 64.
 Police had closed that road to traffic in both directions and were allowing the protesters to march onto the highway, where they sat for several minutes in honor of George Floyd, who was handcuffed and died May 25 after a white Minneapolis police officer pressed his knee on Floyd’s neck for nearly eight minutes.

 The latest rally organized by the group Expect Us is among several protests in St. Louis in the weeks since George Floyd’s death in Minneapolis reopened longstanding concerns about police treatment of Black people in the region.